Coach | trainer | social gardener

-As a personal coach / counselor I help my clients to heal issues in their sexual life or relationships.
+As a personal coach / counselor for more than ten years I help my clients to heal issues in their sexual life or relationships.
 I support their efforts to solve problems through talking, sharing, re-focusing, asking the right questions, or just simply listening.
 I offer ideas, feedback, tools and support, so they can step out from their established routines and move forward with their lives.
 Sometimes my role is beyond words; it is appreciative attention, being present, feeling and using the energy of the situation, accepting the other person without judgements, and creating a safe space of mutual trust.

 As a trainer I do in-service training, personal coaching and group sessions for teachers, trainers and youth educators as well as counselors, integration workers, health- and social workers, job consultants, sexual supervisors, and disability consultants.
 I offer training programs on the human body, health, sexuality, interculturality.
 I provide professionals with sex- and gender related information, and ways to a better understanding of sexuality in their professional life.
 I help professionals to get a better understanding in their self-development and improve their communication skills.

 sex and motherhood

 I have a special interest in the topic of motherhood.
 I have written a book on it: Woman, mother, lover – Motherhood and Sexuality, in which I discuss the Western cultural tradition, Western sex discourse, and the intersection of different gender and social roles.
 The book is an anthropological study with strong literary sensibilities, and is based on personal interviews with mothers and fathers, young and old, living alone, in hetero and in homosexual relationships.

 migration and life transition